For the very few who might be interested in me, please find here some personal details.

 Since I was a boy I have always been a passionate reader: Salgari, Kipling, over the usual comics.
 Afterwards I took an interest in science fiction and its several faces: classic, technological, social, strange.

-I also read thrillers, or rather detective and spy stories, not too committing, I was still a student at the time.
+I also read thrillers, detective and spy stories, not too committing, I was still a student at the time.
 Then I fell fond of adventure books, in particular by Wilbur Smith and Ken Follett.

 I have always kept away from other genres, that I feel are much more imagination-based than science fiction.
 Of course, this is my personal opinion, I doubt I will ever change it.
 Does that sound insufficiently intellectual?
 Too bad.